 But Ethernet devices in the industrial environment is a great evolution.
 EtherNet/IP has the famous IP in it, like what you use to connect to the internet, right?
-Nope.
 In this case, it stands for Industrial Protocol.
 Clever idea to use it here, huh?

 Field instruments can use an Ethernet device with a cable and connector similar to what you have at home.
 Of course, an industrial application needs a more robust cable and connector to operate in more demanding environments than a home, but they’re still alike.

 In short, you already know a lot about how these “new” industrial Ethernet devices work.
-Now that we’ve shown how this technology is close to the tech we already live with, let’s jump into the bites and bytes that make up the differences.
+Now that we’ve shown how this technology is close to the tech we already live with, let’s jump into the bits and bytes that make up the differences.

 How did EtherNet/IP begin?